apache/airflow/docs/apache-airflow/ui.rst

 possible to click on a task instance, and get to this rich context menu that can take you to more detailed metadata, and perform some actions.

+These options have similar meanings when applied to "Clear", "Mark Failed" or "Mark Success" actions:

+- "Past": Apply the action to the current ``TaskInstance`` as well existing ``TaskInstance`` of the same task over past ``execution_date``;
+- "Future": Apply the action to the current ``TaskInstance`` as well existing ``TaskInstance`` of the same task over future ``execution_date``;
+- "Upstream": Apply the action to the current ``TaskInstance`` as well existing ``TaskInstance`` of its upstream tasks;
+- "Downstream": Apply the action to the current ``TaskInstance`` as well as existing ``TaskInstance`` of its downstream tasks;

+"Clear" has an additional "Failed" option.
+It means clearing only tasks in "failed" or "upstream_failed" state.

+"Mark Success" has an additional "Resume" option.
+It means marking the task success and then automatically clearing downstream tasks that were in "failed" or "upstream_failed" state.
+In other words, it marks a failed task as success and then clears downstream tasks that were previously blocked by the failure.

 ------------

 .. image:: img/context.png